-For the second claim, when \(\mathcal{E}_{\ell,k,s}^c\) occurs, the pair comes from different regions \(i\neq j\).
-By \cref{ass_structsam_spectrum}(S2), their within-region similarities are at least \(m\), while cross-region similarities are strictly below \(m\).
-Hence there exists a subset of tokens (with nonzero cardinality whenever at least two regions are present) for which one of the rows has entries at least \(m\) and the other has corresponding entries below \(m\), producing an \(\ell_1\) row mismatch bounded below by a constant multiple of \(1-m\).
-The same holds for columns, giving \(\Delta_{\ell,k,s}\ge c_0(1-m)\) for some \(c_0>0\). \end{proof}
+(2) If \(\mathcal{E}_{\ell,k,s}^c\) occurs, the merged pair lies in different true parts.
+By \cref{ass_A2}, within-part similarities are at least \(m\) while cross-part similarities are strictly below \(m\), which implies a nontrivial mismatch in adjacency rows/columns to tokens in at least one of the parts.
+This yields an \(\ell_1\) discrepancy bounded below by a constant multiple of \(1-m\). \end{proof}

-\begin{proposition}[Adjacency-to-Laplacian perturbation] Fix \((\ell,k,s)\).
-Let \(\cL_{\ell,k}^{(s)}\) be the normalized Laplacian before applying the merge at step \(s\), and let \(\cL_{\ell,k,l}^{(s-1)}\) be the lifted normalized Laplacian after the merge.
-Under the boundedness condition \cref{eq_structsam_boundedness}, there exists \(c_{\mathrm{lap}}>0\) such that
+\begin{proposition}[Adjacency-to-Laplacian perturbation] Let \(\cL_{\ell,k}^{(s)}\) be the normalized Laplacian before the merge at step \(s\), and let \(\cL_{\ell,k,l}^{(s-1)}\) be the lifted normalized Laplacian after that merge.
+Under the boundedness condition in \cref{thm_structsam_spectrum_stability_formal}, there exists \(c_{\mathrm{lap}}>0\) such that

 \end{proposition}